Caring for a Person with Alzheimer's Disease: Your Easy-to-Use Guide from the National Institute on Aging

 Check to see that you have the following documents and that they are up to date:

-- Durable Power of Attorney for Health Care gives someone called a proxy the power to make health care decisions for the person with AD
+- Durable Power of Attorney for Health Care gives someone called a proxy or an agent the power to make health care decisions for the person with AD

 - Living Will states the person's wishes for health care at the end of life